iagora/fiddle/README.md

 .               .                       .
 ```

-In case the input instead of having `x` and `y`, has the check digits, fiddle will consider the values provided over the calculated ones, but will output a `*` to indicate the error.
+In case the input instead of having `x` and `y`, has the check digits, fiddle will consider the values provided over the calculated ones, but will output a `*` to indicate an error in case the check digits presented do not match the calculated ones.

 Say, `fiddle --mask ")(987un654hash321-xy"` takes instead of `)(001un671hash540-xy` or `)(001un671hash540-63` (which has the correct check digits), it receives `)(001un671hash540-91`,
 instead of outputting: